 Scare Off Crooks

-If you have double-hung windows, mount the transmitter and a magnet 6 in. above the sill.
+If you have double-hung windows, mount the transmitter and a magnet 6 inches above the sill.
 Then mount a second magnet near the bottom of the sash.
-That way, you can leave the window open a few inches and still turn on the do it yourself security system.
+That way, you can leave the window open a few inches and still turn on the do-it-yourself security system.
 If a burglar opens the window farther, the alarm will activate.

 Plunger contacts can make casement windows harder to open or close.
 Instead, use “recessed” magnetic contacts.
 Just drill a hole in the sill near the side of the window that opens.
 Mark the location on the sash and drill another hole for the magnet.
 Then drill an angled hole at the edge of the side trim.
 Use a bent coat hanger to hook and “fish” the wires out toward the transmitter.